andrejs-ps/automated-tests-in-java-with-fluent-interface-using-webdriver-selenium/README.md

-Demo code for my Pluralsight course: Automated Tests in Java with Fluent Interface Using WebDriver Selenium
+## Demo code for my Pluralsight course: Automated Tests in Java with Fluent Interface Using WebDriver Selenium

+Automated UI tests should be easy to read and clearly show business logic, not filled with low-level code.
+Learn how to create a Fluent Interface for your tests and make them highly readable, easy to maintain and pleasant to work with.

+> [!IMPORTANT]
+> The topics taught in this course apply to any version of Selenium, including Selenium 4.

-You can find all my courses under: https://app.pluralsight.com/profile/author/andrejs-doronins
+You can find all my courses at: https://www.pluralsight.com/authors/andrejs-doronins

 ## Setup: